Your basket is currently empty!

 Certain health conditions may also require special consideration before using this medication.

-If you experience any side effects while taking ivermectin, especially dizziness or tremors, your doctor may need to monitor you closely.
+If you experience any side effects while taking ivermectin, especially dizziness or tremors, your doctor may need to monitor you closely for potential complications.

 Promptly report any new or worsening symptoms to your healthcare provider.